vuejs/docs/src/guide/essentials/list.md

 </ul>
 ```

 Be careful with `reverse()` and `sort()` in a computed property!
 These two methods will mutate the original array, which should be avoided in computed getters.
-Create a copy of the original array before calling these methods:
+Create a copy of the original array before calling these method:

 ```diff
 - return numbers.reverse()